edumunozsala/online-gaming-mlops-project/docs/installation.md

 ```
 The output will show you the URL to access to the main application, Mage orchestrator.

+**Important**: The ECS services can take 2-3 minutes to completly start up.
+Wait a few minutes before accessing the applications.

 9. Access the applications

 Go to the AWS Load balancer, and get the URL of the published balancer and click on it.